Alopecia/Indralupta

 Foods to Include

-- Protein-rich foods – legumes, nuts, seeds, and lean meats (if non-vegetarian)
+- Protein-rich foods – legumes, nuts, seeds

 - Vitamin-rich fruits – amla, pomegranate, guava, papaya

-- Healthy fats – sesame oil, coconut oil, flaxseeds for scalp nourishment
+- Healthy fats – sesame oil, coconut oil, flaxseeds

-- Whole grains – barley, millet, and oats for easy digestion
+- Whole grains – barley, millet, oats

 Lifestyle Practices (Vihara)